Used Car: 2011 Infiniti M Review

 Other Cars to Consider

 The 2011 Lexus GS offers solid reliability, but doesn’t have the same sporty dynamics as the M. Still, if you’re in search of a comfortable ride, the GS is a solid choice.
-In addition, the base GS gets better estimated fuel economy ratings than the base M. The GS also has a much better reliability rating.
+In addition, the base GS gets better estimated fuel economy ratings than the base M.

 Although it isn’t the road carving car it once was, the 2011 BMW 5-Series is a good alternative if you’re seeking a sporty driving experience.
-With the 5-Series, you’ll get better reliability and safety scores over the M, but sacrifice performance and interior quality.
+With the 5-Series, you’ll get better safety scores over the M, but sacrifice performance and interior quality.
 However, the 5-Series’ base engine gets better fuel economy than the base M.